amallesw/amallesw/README.md

 ### Hi there 👋

 I'm a junior Data Science Major at UC San Diego.
 Feel free to check out projects in my Github portfolio!

-### Technologies
+<!--
+**amallesw/amallesw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Technologies I specialize in as a Data Scientist and Full Stack Developer include:\
 Languages: Python (pandas, NumPy, matplotlib), Java, JavaScript, C++, MATLAB, Tableau, Excel, Git, R\
 Frontend: React.js, Tailwind CSS, HTML, Redux Toolkit\
 Backend: Node.js, Prisma, RTK Query, SQL

-<!--
-**amallesw/amallesw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: